 The following are some additional considerations that would be relevant:

-1. In contrast to an irrevocable trust, which we recommend should have at least one independent trustee, the General Partner of the LP or the Manager of the LLC with one important exception can control exclusively the investment and the distribution policy of the LP or LLC.
+1. In contrast to an irrevocable trust, which we recommend should have at least one independent trustee, the General Partner of the LP or the Manager of the LLC with two important exceptions can control exclusively the investment policy of the LP or LLC.
 If the interests are gifted to the children or trusts for their benefit, you may be restricted from having exclusive power over decisions relating to distributions from the entity or liquidation of the entity to avoid inclusion of the transferred interests in your estate upon your death.
-In such event, we typically recommend using an independent, unrelated special manager or partner to make these decisions.
+In such event, we typically recommend using an independent, unrelated special manager or partner or have a supermajority of unrelated, uncontrolled partners or members to make these decisions.
 Alternatively, you could sell the interests to the children or their trusts for adequate consideration to avoid the loss of control over these important decisions.

 2. In general, the General Partner of the LP or the Managers of an LLC could be subject to a “business judgment” rule that is more lenient than a “prudent person” or “prudent investor” standard generally applicable to trustees.
 While our trust instruments give trustees broader investment powers than those provided under the prudent person rule, an LP or LLC may be the more appropriate vehicle to hold or reinvest in an undiversified portfolio of relatively high-risk investments.
 Nonetheless, the General Partner or Managers will have fiduciary duties owed to the other partners or members, which duties include the duties of loyalty and care that normally apply to trustees.

 3. The family LP or LLC vehicle can make it easier to make gifts of interests in property over a period of years.